 They are great with children and other dogs, but their strong hunting instincts may prevent them from becoming friends with non-canine pets unless thoroughly socialized from a young age.

-Even though beagles are smart, they need firm, consistent training to curb unwanted or negative behaviors, such as guarding, obsessive barking, snapping, biting and destructive behavior.
-Beagles can experience separation anxiety, so try to minimize the type they are left alone or keep them occupied while you are away.
+Beagles can experience separation anxiety, so try to minimize the time they are left alone or keep them occupied while you are away.

 4. Is This the Right Dog for You?

 MEDIUM: Beagles are energetic and have great stamina, so they require daily exercise.
 A brisk daily walk or slow jog is recommended.

 This breed is active indoors and does well in apartments with regular exercise, although a small yard would be a bonus.
 Beagles must be kept on a lead or leash when outdoors because they are likely to chase after smaller animals or ignore commands and take off to track a scent.

 LOW: Shedding is average, so grooming isn’t too time-consuming.
 Brush weekly with a bristle brush.
 Bathe when necessary and not too often.

 Check the ears regularly for drainage and infection.